tsuyoshi64/tsuyoshi64/README.md

 ## About Me

-I am focused on learning by building real projects: small systems with clear behavior, readable Python code, and practical user-facing results.
+I am focused on learning by building projects: small systems with clear behavior, readable Python code, and practical user-facing results.
 My current work centers on game programming, AI-assisted coding tools, file-system automation, testing, and command-line workflows.

-I like projects that make code feel alive: interactive loops, autonomous agents, scoped tools, and programs that turn a simple idea into something you can run.
+I just bulilt those porjects with guidance, and I'm working on building one on my own.

 ## Featured Projects